 Dramatise colours and scenery, overcome tricky exposures and shield your all-important glass with camera lens filters.
-Filters protect camera lenses, add definition and clarity to photos, and—by blocking light at different wavelengths or altering its characteristics as it enters the lens—create a variety of effects that image editing software can’t achieve well or at all.
+Filters protect camera lenses, add definition and clarity to photos, and—by blocking light at different wavelengths or altering its characteristics as it enters the lens—create a variety of effects that image editing software can’t match or achieve.

 CameraPro carries a large range of high quality filters from leading brands like B+W, Hoya, and Lee Filters.
 We stock filters for both photography and video, including clear protector filters, UV filters, neutral density filters and circular polarising filters.